sarahembarry/PFDA-assignments/README.md

 ## Assignment Descriptions

 ### Assignment 2: assignment2-weather.ipynb
-**Description**: This Jupyter notebook, when run, will import a CSV file, extract two columns, and use these columns to create a line graph.
+**Description**: This Jupyter notebook imports a CSV file, extracts the necessary columns, and generates a line graph displaying temperature over time.

+### Assignment 3: assignment03-pie.ipynb
+**Description**: This notebook reads a CSV file, extracts email domains, and generates a pie chart showing the distribution of email domains.
+Customizations are applied to make the chart visually appealing.

+### Assignment 5: assignment_5_risk.ipynb
+**Description**: This Python notebook simulates battle rounds from the game "Risk" and visualizes the results.
+It includes both individual battle rounds and extended simulations, using statistical methods to determine attack and defense outcomes.

+### Assignment 6: assignment_6_Weather.ipynb
+**Description**: This notebook loads climate data, analyzes temperature and windspeed metrics, and creates visualizations such as daily and monthly averages, as well as rolling means and daily maximums.
+Special handling is applied to handle missing windspeed data.

+---